 We sampled approximately 300 churches that log both cash and online transactions.
 Before the COVID-19 outbreak, 78% of these churches received less than half (50%) of their gifts from online sources.
 Half of churches saw less than 25% of their gifts come in online.

-However, we looked at four Sundays (March 8, 15, 22, and 29) and found a dramatic shift in the number of churches that reported 50% or more of their gifts coming from online giving sources.
+March saw a dramatic shift in the number of churches that reported 50% or more of their gifts coming from online giving sources.